Where should you live in Ireland?

 Areas with the highest third-level education rates

 Share of residents with a third-level qualification.
-Closely correlated with income levels and area development.
+This tracks closely with income levels and area development.

 | Electoral Division | Third Level % |